-Jesus shows the authority of his words by his power over illness.
-Here, Jesus rebukes the fever and it leaves.
-His words are powerful and healing.
+One way that Jesus showed the authority of his words was by his power over illness.
+Here, Jesus rebuked the fever and it left.
+His words were powerful and healing.
 Simon's mother-in-law was not only instantly made well, but she was also restored to health, vitality, and usefulness.
-Jesus' words still have power to do that for us today if we will obey them.
+Jesus' words still have the power to heal and restore us today if we obey them.
 When we believe and obey his message, Jesus' words restore our spiritual health, vitality, and usefulness.
 His words have the power of an expert surgeon to cut through the diseased tissue, to excise what is decaying and false, and to restore spiritual life.
-So as we journey through Luke (or Matthew, Mark, or John for that matter), let's do more than read the words of Jesus: let's ask God to use them to make us whole.
+So as we journey through Luke (or Matthew, Mark, or John for that matter), let's do more than read the words of Jesus: Let's ask God to use them to make us whole.

-God Almighty, my heavenly Father, as I spend this year listening to the words of your Son and observing his life, please use Jesus' words to convict me, to instruct me, to rehabilitate me, to liberate me, to remake me, to restore me, and to make of me what you would have me be.
+God Almighty, my heavenly Father, as I spend this year listening to the words of your Son and observing his life, please use his words to convict me, to instruct me, to rehabilitate me, to liberate me, to remake me, to restore me, and to make of me what you would have me be.
 In Jesus' name.
 Amen.

 Related Scripture Readings

 Other Devotionals from Heartlight for Friday, March 3, 2023